djlint/djLint/docs/src/docs/linter.md

 #### H005

-`Html tag should have lang attribute.`
+`Html tag should have a non-empty lang attribute.`

 Without a lang attribute on `<html>`, screen readers guess the pronunciation rules and may read the page in the wrong language, and browsers cannot correctly offer translation, hyphenation, or locale-aware quotation marks.
 Declaring the page language is WCAG 2.1 success criterion 3.1.1 (Level A).

+`lang=""` and a valueless `lang` both say the language is unknown, so they are reported the same as a missing attribute.

 Don't: